bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 ## Future Work

-The model described above allows for more use cases than coarse-grained RBAC: especially use cases where multiple tenants share a single store.
+The model described above allows for more use cases than coarse-grained RBAC: especially use cases where multiple tenants share a single service instance.
 However it would be useful to allow more attributes to be used in rules: for example allowing write access to the tags of Sources/Flows but not other properties.

 One of the areas noted in [ADR0028: Authentication Methods](../adr/0028-authentication-methods.md) is being able to issue credentials restricted to a limited subset of Sources or Flows, which must also be supported by the authorisation system.